danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 map](http://hackage.haskell.org/package/containers-0.6.2.1/docs/Data-Map-Strict.html),
 sometimes a [hash
 map](http://hackage.haskell.org/package/unordered-containers-0.2.10.0/docs/Data-HashMap-Strict.html).
-The `lookup` functions for each map will have different required constraints.
+The `lookup` functions for each map will have different constraints:
 `Ord` in one case, `Eq` and [`Hashable`](http://hackage.haskell.org/package/hashable-1.3.0.0/docs/Data-Hashable.html#t:Hashable) in the other.
 What can we do to put both functions under the same abstract